KAppMaker/KAppMaker-Docs/docs/features/ai-integration.md

 # AI Integration

 Serverless backend built with Firebase Cloud Functions, for AI integrations like ChatGPT and Replicate AI.
 The AI Module in KAppMaker is ready to use with minimal setup.
+AI integration consists of two parts: the mobile (client) side and the backend side.
+We cannot directly use OpenAI or Replicate APIs on the mobile side because they require an API key, and storing API keys in client-side code is not secure.
+Therefore, we will add an API proxy using Firebase.
 Add your OpenAI or Replicate AI API keys to Google Secret Manager, deploy Firebase Cloud Functions, and set your `CLOUD_FUNCTIONS_URL` in `util/Constants` file.
 Firebase Cloud Functions are free to start with generous free limits, but be sure to set a budget limit to avoid unexpected charges.

-## Requirements
+## Backend - Firebase Functions Setup

 Before starting, you need to initialize Firebase in your project.
 First download KAppMaker-Web repo, and navigate into root folder. **`functions/`**: